 Use a garden flag holder as a paper towel holder.
 They have two prongs so they are easy to stick next to your picnic table or anywhere you need them.

 24. PVC pipe toothbrush holder

+Of all the travel trailer hacks this one is our most clever.
 This clever DIY project can be mounted inside a bathroom cabinet door.
 It holds your toothbrushes and keeps them out of sight.
 Full instruction on how to make these PVC pipe toothbrush holders can be found at Crafting In The Rain.

 25. PVC Pipe Shoe Rack

 Here is another PVC DIY RV hack to help you organize shoes.
 This comes to us courtesy of Ditching Suburbia.
 He used scheduled 80 3/4 inch tubing and schedule 40 connectors to make this hack.

 Travel Trailer Hacks Summary